Adobe Fuse CC: Software

 Fuse is a client based product that lets users choose and modify character components such as body parts in real-time.
 Users can also customize their characters with clothing and texture options provided by Allegorithmic.
 Fuse's main novelty is the ability for users to import and automatically integrate their own content into the character creation system, leveraging all the features of pre-loaded content.
 Fuse characters are rigged through Mixamo online service.
 Characters have a bone driven rig and a blend shape based facial rig for facial animation.

-Use and availability
+Availability

 Fuse is used mostly by game developers and game modders.
 Fuse is available on Mixamo, on the Unity Asset Store and on Steam marketplace where it has a user base of 40,000 users as of September 2014.
 Fuse characters can be imported through a specific series of steps into games created with the Source SDK by Valve.

 License

 All content available within Fuse is royalty free and regulated by the Fuse End User Licensing Agreement.